ourcodingclub/ourcodingclub.github.io/_tutorials/earth-engine.md

 _We are keen to incorporate different platforms and languages in our analyses, playing to the strengths of each. `R` and `R` packages like `ggplot2` offer more flexibility in how you visualise your findings, so we will now switch over to `R` to make a barplot of forest loss and gain in the four protected areas we studied._

 Note: You can also make graphs in the Earth Engine, so this comes down to personal preferences and what works best for your own workflow.
-You can find tutorials on how to create graphs in the Earth Engine on <a href="https://developers.google.com/earth-engine/charts" target="_blank">the Developers website</a>.
+You can find tutorials on how to create graphs in the Earth Engine on [the Developers website](https://developers.google.com/earth-engine/charts).

-_Open up `RStudio` (or just `R` depending on your preferences) and start a new script by going to `File / New file / R Script`._ If you've never used `R` before, you can find our <a href="https://ourcodingclub.github.io/2016/11/13/intro-to-r.html" target="_blank">intro to `R`</a> tutorial here.
+_Open up `RStudio` (or just `R` depending on your preferences) and start a new script by going to `File / New file / R Script`._ If you've never used `R` before, you can find our [intro to `R`](https://ourcodingclub.github.io/2016/11/13/intro-to-r.html) tutorial here.

 ```r
 # Load libraries ----